henix/csv.js/README.md

 ## High-level API

-For these APIs, see the javadoc in [csv.js](https://github.com/henix/csv.js/blob/master/csv.js)
+All high-level APIs are implemented by the low-level API in a few lines.
+See bottom part of [csv.js](https://github.com/henix/csv.js/blob/master/csv.js)

 ### String[][] CSV.parse(String str, Object options)